Required minimum distributions (RMDs)

 These investment accounts can offer tax benefits, including deferral of taxes on funds contributed to traditional IRAs and 401(k)s.

 But there’s a provision in IRAs and 401(k)s that can trip up unsuspecting retirees.
-Known as required minimum distributions (RMDs), this requires retirees to start withdrawing money and paying taxes on these withdrawals when they reach a certain age.
+Known as required minimum distributions (RMDs), this rule requires retirees to start withdrawing money and paying taxes on these withdrawals when they reach a certain age.

 What is a required minimum distribution (RMD)?